-Foggia in a very tough town in South of Italy, overwhelmed by criminality, unemployment, carelessness, lack of opportunities and spirit of initiative.
-The origin of the name Foggia derives from the latin “fovea” which means (wheat) “hole”, used to store the wheat since the Middle Ages.
+The origin of the name of the town Foggia, Italy, derives from the latin “fovea” which means (wheat) “hole”, used to store the wheat since the Middle Ages.

 Spotting, driving and Converse by Daniele Bavaro